-With accountable brand TV advertising, even modest budgets can score big results.
+With performance-based TV advertising, even modest budgets can score big results.

-This Sunday, more than 100 million people will tune in for the Big Game, hosted from Marketing Architects’ hometown of Minneapolis.
-Many will watch for the New England Patriots-Philadelphia Eagles football rivalry.
+This Sunday, more than 100 million people will tune in for the Big Game.
+Many will tune in to see if Belichick and Brady can win their 9th Lombardi Trophy.
 Even more will enjoy the commercials.

-The average 30-second spot during this matchup now costs $5 million or more, according to the New York Times.
+The average 30-second spot during the game on Sunday now costs $5 million or more, according to the CNBC.
 And that’s just to purchase the air time.
-Fortune magazine reports advertisers typically spend $1 million or more for ad creative, and another $1 million to build “pre-airing” buzz via social media.
+The New York Times reports advertisers typically spend $1 million or more for ad creative, and another $1 million to build “pre-airing” buzz via social media.

 Plan for your big game

 For the rest of us, whose budgets are far more modest, television can still score a touchdown.
-Try these proven plays as you prepare your 2018 strategy.
+Try these proven plays as you prepare your 2019 strategy:

 A programmatic approach to TV advertising looks beyond the high profile slots available on the major national networks.
 After all, there are more than 5,000 stations in today’s broadcast universe.
 Using sophisticated data and analytics, you can hone in on exactly the right networks and opportunities that will reach your target demographic.
 That means you pay far less to secure air time, and invest your budget with confidence, knowing your ads focus on your ideal buyers.